allegheny-college-art-387-spring-2020/realized-structure-1/README.md

 - [ ] A statement of less than 200 words (exluding structure title) using key selections from readings and references to describe the process and outcome of the structural project
 * Below the statement, list all "reference points" used in the creation or design of the structure under a clearly-defined heading

+#### Nota bene

+Keep in mind that all documentation (including, but not limited to the label) is potentially a part of the finished product.
+While not part of this project's evaluation, think of these materials as an opportunity to create an architectural design identity.

 ### Submitting the assignment